 - How to understand and manage VAT for your business

-Depending on whether you’re a contractor or sub-contractor, changes in your invoicing and accounting procedures will be required, as follows (which is not comprehensive):
+Depending on whether you’re a contractor or sub-contractor, changes in your invoicing and accounting procedures are required, as follows (which is not comprehensive):

-Businesses that employ CIS-registered sub-contractors will need to do the following at a minimum:
+Businesses that employ CIS-registered sub-contractors need to do the following at a minimum:

-Well before 1 October 2019, you will need to ensure CIS and VAT-registered subcontractors are aware of the VAT reverse charge for construction and the changes it introduces.
+Ensure CIS and VAT-registered subcontractors are aware of the VAT reverse charge for construction and the changes it’s introduced.

 This could involve contacting each one separately.
 Smaller businesses in particular, such as sole traders, might not be aware.

-Once the VAT reverse charge takes effect on 1 October 2019, you will have to pay VAT and CIS registered sub-contractors net of VAT (i.e. without paying the VAT).
+Now the VAT reverse charge has taken effect, you have to pay VAT and CIS registered sub-contractors net of VAT (i.e. without paying the VAT).

-This could mean a cash flow benefit because you will no longer be paying this VAT amount to the sub-contractor, and can hold it until the next return along with the rest of the VAT accounting.
+This could mean a cash flow benefit because you’re no longer paying this VAT amount to the sub-contractor, and can hold it until the next return along with the rest of the VAT accounting.

 Checking suppliers and invoices

-On an ongoing basis following the introduction of the VAT reverse charge, you will need to ensure that:
+On an ongoing basis, you need to ensure that:

 - subcontractors are eligible for the reverse charge (are they VAT-registered and part of the CIS?)